surgitaix/sdclib/README.md

  - audo apt-get install libxerces-c-dev

 ## Build OSCLib using CMAKE
-- Example:
+- Example (Linux):
  - cmake .
  - make -j 4

 See the 'Examples' and 'Tests' folders for example implementations.
-Run './UnitTests' for testing OSCP related tests.
+Run './UnitTests' for running  OSCP related tests.